kjbye5252/Pong/README.md

 # Pong-Javascript
-First JavaScript project I've made.
+First JavaScript project I've made
+The code i wrote is only in the index.js file